EPA Issues Final Determination Blocking Clean Water Act Permit for Proposed Pebble Mine

 Despite Recent Victories, Bristol Bay Needs Durable Long-Term Solutions

-While the current iteration of Pebble was rejected, the Pebble Limited Partnership (PLP) and the threat of large-scale, open-pit mining in Bristol Bay are not going away.
-As long as there is a need for copper or gold, powerful interests will want to mine those minerals from the Pebble deposit.
-That’s why Bristol Bay needs additional legislative measures.
-BBNC is looking to work with the Alaska congressional delegation and other allies in Congress from both parties to advance a solution that both protects Bristol Bay and its salmon resource while funding sustainable economic opportunities for the region.
+BBNC, along with in-region and Alaska stakeholders, is currently working with the Alaska congressional delegation and other allies in Congress from both parties to advance a solution that both protects Bristol Bay and its salmon resource while funding sustainable economic opportunities for the region.
 BBNC is committed to pursuing this path because Bristol Bay deserves a durable solution to Pebble and new economic opportunities for our people.

 Alaskans Oppose Pebble Mine